 - You want to be able to apply for and use new credit.

 Both debt management and debt consolidation have the possibility of allowing you to lower your monthly debt payments and pay them off more quickly.
-But for them to work, you need to make sure you can afford the payments and stay on top of them long-term.
+But for them to work, you need to make sure you can afford the payments and stay on top of them for the long term.

 How Resolve can help

 Turning multiple debts into one manageable monthly payment can be a big relief.
 Finding a reputable credit counseling agency or lender is important.
-The Resolve platform doesn’t provide debt management plans or debt consolidation services, but we can connect you with one of our trusted partners in the Resolve Network to figure out your next steps.
+If you’re interested in debt management plans or debt consolidation services, we can connect you with one of our trusted partners in the Resolve Network to figure out your next steps.